 - What makes you unique?

-- What excites you to get up every morning?
+- What makes you excited to get up each morning?

-- Share a time you made a difference in your community or with an individual.
+- Describe a time when you made a difference in your community or with an individual.

 - Use this space to explain employment gaps, academic concerns, or unique circumstances.